-Through C.A.N. (the Conservation Advisory Network) the department works with Tyne and Wear Archives and Museums to help museums with conservation across the North East and in partnership with Beamish to museums in County Durham.
+Through the Conservation Advisory Network (CAN) the Conservation Department works with Tyne and Wear Archives and Museums (TWAM), to help museums with conservation and collections care advice and training across the North East.